Distributed Machine Learning in D2D-Enabled Heterogeneous Networks: Architectures, Performance, and Open Challenges: Conclusion

 \section{Conclusion}

-In this article, we propose two hybrid architectures for distributed ML in heterogeneous wireless networks, namely, HSFL, and HFSL, based on integrating federated and split architectures.
-We first present basic architectures and analyze the advantages as well as performance comparisons of HSFL and HFSL.
-Then, interesting research directions are discussed to point out the potential challenges and opportunities for the future implementations of our proposed architectures.
-Finally, we conduct primary simulations to verify the feasibility of our proposed architectures on three datasets via considering highly non-IID data settings.
+In this article, we introduce two hybrid architectures, HSFL and HFSL, for distributed ML in D2D- enabled heterogeneous wireless networks.
+These architectures combine federated and split approaches.
+We begin by presenting the basic architectures and conducting performance comparisons to highlight their advantages.
+We then explore intriguing research directions, pointing out potential challenges and opportunities for future implementations of our proposed architectures.
+Finally, we perform preliminary simulations to confirm the feasibility of HSFL and HFSL on three datasets, considering highly non-IID data settings.